Robert Clyatt, a workers’ compensation attorney from Valdosta, Georgia, founded the first Kids’ Chance organization in 1988.

 Kids’ Chance of Georgia began reaching out to other states and encouraged and assisted them in establishing their own Kids’ Chance organizations.

-Twenty-nine states (and 6 more in development) have organized Kids’ Chance programs that are actively providing need-based scholarships to the families of seriously injured workers, and new Kids’ Chance organizations are being formed each year.
+All 50 states have organized Kids’ Chance programs that are actively providing need-based scholarships to the families of seriously injured workers.

-Kids’ Chance organizations have collectively awarded over 5,400 educational scholarships since their inception and distributed over $13,800,000 in scholarship funds to workers’ families.
+Kids’ Chance organizations have collectively awarded over 8,700 educational scholarships since their inception and distributed over $30 million dollars in scholarship funds to workers’ families.

 In 2007 Kids’ Chance began operating as a National 501(c)(3) organization with the mission of creating, assisting and supporting all Kids’ Chance organizations.